Workers in the Cold

 Day package I

 The day package I price is 415 EUR/person.
-This price includes conference facilities and technical equipment, coffees, lunches, dinner on Tuesday, a visit to Tromsø Wilderness Centre on Wednesday and a dog sledding tour at the centre.
+This price includes conference facilities and technical equipment, coffees, lunches, dinner on Tuesday and the social program (a visit to Tromsø Safari on Wednesday with a dog sledding tour in the Arctic valley landscape).

 The total price of the course is EUR 865 (course fee EUR 450 + day package fee EUR 415).